mistydna/Advanced-Bioinformatics-2026/README.md

 - Variant annotation with ANNOVAR and snpEff/SnpSift
 - Variant prioritisation (exonic, novel variants)

-> **Note:** ANNOVAR requires manual registration at [openbioinformatics.org](https://www.openbioinformatics.org/annovar/annovar_download_form.php) before the tarball can be placed at the expected path.
+> **Note:** ANNOVAR requires manual registration at [openbioinformatics.org](https://www.openbioinformatics.org/annovar/annovar_download_form.php) before the it can be placed at the expected path.

 ---